-- 3.25 In addition to the SPDs the council has prepared a number of Interim Planning Position Papers, which provide further advice and guidance on policies contained in the Joint DPD. - 3.26 The Open Space Interim Planning Position Paper sets out how the council will deal with open space contributions for the borough when determining planning applications for relevant development that may impact on open spaces.
-It must be read alongside Policy 23 'Open Spaces and Sports' of the Joint DPD.
-In particular, the Paper: - Identifies factors that should be considered when assessing if an open space contribution is considered appropriate; - Details the types of open space contribution that may be considered appropriate; and - Provides details on laying-out and maintenance costs of open spaces to act as guidance in negotiations. - 3.27 The Supporting Oldham's Economy Interim Planning Position Paper provides further guidance on Policy 14 of the Joint DPD.
-The policy outlines that where the council is minded to approve the loss of an employment site (when the developer has demonstrated that there is no longer a future for the site as an employment site through either a marketing exercise, viability test or by demonstrating that the redevelopment proposal would have wider regeneration benefit) that we would work with developers to secure measures, where appropriate, to support Oldham's economy. - 3.28 The Paper builds upon some of the measures listed within Policy 14, providing some practical examples of how the measures may be implemented. - 3.29 The Planning Position Papers are available on the council's website at www.oldham.gov.uk.
+- 3.30 In addition to the SPDs the council has prepared a number of Interim Planning Position Papers, which provide further advice and guidance on the interpretation and implementation of policies contained in the Joint DPD Local Plan.
+These have less weight than a SPD but are material consideration in the determination of relevant planning applications. - 3.31 The Open Space Interim Planning Position Paper sets out how the council will deal with open space contributions for the borough when determining planning applications for relevant development that may impact on open spaces.
+It must be read alongside Policy 23 Open Spaces and Sports of the Joint DPD.
+In particular, the Paper: - Identifies factors that should be considered when assessing if an open space contribution is considered appropriate;

+- Details the types of open space contribution that may be considered appropriate; and - Provides details on laying-out and maintenance costs of open spaces to act as guidance in negotiations. - 3.32 The Supporting Oldham's Economy Interim Planning Position Paper provides further guidance on the interpretation and implementation of Policy 14 of the Joint DPD Policy 14 on Supporting Oldham's Economy.
+The policy outlines Policy 14 sets out that where the council is minded to approve the loss of an employment site (when the developer has demonstrated that there is no longer a future for the site as an employment site through either a marketing exercise, viability test or by demonstrating that the redevelopment proposal would have wider regeneration benefit) that we would it will work with developers to secure measures, where as appropriate, to support Oldham's economy.
+The paper provides further clarification, and examples, of the measures listed in Policy 14. - 3.33 The Paper builds upon some of the measures listed within Policy 14, providing some practical examples of how the measures may be implemented. - 3.34 The Planning Position Papers are available on the council's website at www.oldham.gov.uk.